-240 hrs.
-Externship (3 cr)

-In AUT 190 the student works in the service department of a sponsoring automotive dealership or independent repair facility.
+4 Credits (0 Lecture 0 Lab 2 Shop) 6 hrs/wk (6 Hrs.
+Shop) 15 wks In AUT 182 the student works in the service department of a sponsoring automotive dealership or independent repair facility.
 This hands-on training, under the direction and supervision of an experienced technician, reinforces the subjects learned in the first semester automotive core curriculum.
-The student, while not required, will have an opportunity to use skills learned from the second semester AUT curriculum.
-This technical concentration elective will satisfy the program major requirement for AUT 291 Advanced Chassis Systems (laboratory) Prerequisite: Department Chairperson approval and a minimum 3.0 GPA with AUT 110, 120, 150, 170, and 6 credits from the required Gen Ed course work.
+Prerequisite: Department Chairperson approval and a minimum 2.0 GPA with AUT 130 and 131